Create a Great Space Where Multiple Cooks Can Work Together – And Have Fun!

 U-Shape – One of the more popular kitchen designs, this layout is installed along three walls of the kitchen – with those walls lined with cabinets, drawers, and appliances.
 The U-shape allows multiple cooks to move freely around the traditional work triangle of fridge, sink, and stove/oven.
 And with all the countertop space available along the three walls, various cooks can go about their work in designated zones to perform their tasks.

 L-Shape – A simple layout that can be adapted to different kitchen styles and sizes, the L-shape is just right for open floor designs and allows two or more cooks to work in the space.
-Instead of three walls, the L-shape design uses two adjacent walls perpendicular to each other – creating a natural work triangle incorporating the counter space and the work stations reulting in an effective culinary kitchen.
+Instead of three walls, the L-shape design uses two adjacent walls perpendicular to each other – creating a natural work triangle incorporating the counter space and the work stations resulting in an effective culinary kitchen.

 In this configuration, one side of the wall is normally devoted to the appliances – fridge, oven/stove – and the other side to the sink for cleanup.
 One variation is the addition of an island that can be outfitted with its own cooktop and/or sink.
 The island may serve as an extra prep and storage area as well as a place to eat.

-Galley – In most circumstances a galley kitchen is best for a solo cook.
+Galley – In most circumstances, a galley kitchen is best for a solo cook.
 If you have a big enough space, however, this layout – if carefully planned – can work for two cooks.
 The first thing that most interior designers recommend is scattering appliances farther apart so that two people can do different things at the same time.

 2. You Can Never Have Enough Counter Space